 Shui King.
 No, it’s not a spin-off for a local fast-food chain but it’s the former name of Mr. Jackaria Omar’s Water Refilling Station in Manila.
-According to him, “shui” in Chinese means water therefore making it a perfect pre-fix for the business he put up in 2006 along with his wife, Myrna.
+According to him, “shui” in Chinese means water, therefore, making it a perfect pre-fix for the business he put up in 2006 along with his wife, Myrna.

 Fast forward to 2010, Mr. Omar’s daughter, Jamira, a registered nurse at the age of 23, flew to the Kingdom of Saudi Arabia (KSA) to work for a government hospital.
-She worked abroad for five years at the Eastern region of KSA and after 5 years decided to go back to her native land due to the increasing atrocities in the said region.
+She worked abroad for five years in the Eastern region of KSA and after 5 years decided to go back to her native land due to the increasing atrocities in the said region.
 During her stay in KSA, her father advised her on putting up a business of her own when she returns to the country.
 Heeding her father’s advice, Jamira banked on her family’s already established business – a water refilling station.
 Upon returning to the country, Jamira together with her father immediately attended Overseas Worker’s Welfare Administration’s (OWWA) orientation on the 2B Reintegration Loan Program.

 Leaning on OWWA

-Forming part of OWWA’s Reintegration Program, the 2 Billion-Peso Reintegration Fund for enterprise development is a loan facility in cooperation with the Land Bank of the Philippines and the Development Bank of the Philippines, where an OWWA member or their legal dependent can avail of Php 300,000.00 to Php 2 million for their chosen enterprise.
+Forming part of OWWA’s Reintegration Program, the 2 Billion-Peso Reintegration Fund for enterprise development is a loan facility in cooperation with the Land Bank of the Philippines and the Development Bank of the Philippines, where an OWWA member or their legal dependent can avail of P300,000 to Php 2 million for their chosen enterprise.